wavefrontHQ/docs/pages/doc/proxies_histograms.md

 ## What are Histograms?

 Wavefront can receive and store highly granular metrics at 1 point per second per unique source.
-However some scenarios generate even higher frequency data.
+However, some scenarios generate even higher frequency data.
 Suppose you are measuring the latency of web requests.
 If you have a lot of traffic at multiple servers, you may have multiple distinct measurements for a given metric, timestamp, and source.
 Using "normal" metrics, we can't measure this because, rather than metric-timestamp-source mapping to a single value, the composite key maps to a [multiset](https://en.wikipedia.org/wiki/Multiset) (multiple and possibly duplicate values).

 One approach to dealing with high frequency data is to calculate an aggregate statistic, such as a percentile, at each source and send only that data.
 The problem with this approach is that performing an aggregate of a percentile (such as